intrd/climbu-livescoring/README.md

 1. Install `vc_redist.x86.exe` located at `climbu/climbu-livescoring/winlibs/vc_redist.x86.exe` or download here [Visual C++ Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145)
 2. Download [latest portable version](https://github.com/intrd/climbu-livescoring/releases) of climbu-livescoring, unzip at `c:\climbu\`
-3. Edit `climbu/climbu-livescoring/config.php` and change `$homehost="192.168.0.100";` to your `LAN IP ADDRESS` (to test on 1st run, change only this variable)
-4. Double click at `windows_run.bat` to run and access browsing to `http://192.168.0.100/`, default login/pw: `intrd/meuovo123`
+3. Double click at `windows_run.bat` to run and access browsing to `http://192.168.0.100/`, default login/pw: `intrd/meuovo123`
-5. To admin, double click at `windows_admin_db.bat` to run and access browsing to `http://192.168.0.100:91/`, than point adminer to `../data/climbu-livescoring.dat`
+4. To admin, double click at `windows_admin_db.bat` to run and access browsing to `http://192.168.0.100:91/`, than point adminer to `../DATA/climbu-livescoring.dat`

 # Administration

-To setup your users, and details of competition like categories, sectors and athletes, browse to http://10.10.0.1:81, then point Adminer to `../data/climbu-livescoring.dat`.
+To setup your users, and details of competition like categories, sectors and athletes, browse to http://10.10.0.1:81, then point Adminer to `../DATA/climbu-livescoring.dat`.
 Not yet created an user-friendly admin interface, you will have to setup directly from the database.

 ![sqliteadmin](/shots/sqliteadmin.jpg?raw=true "sqliteadmin")